-Laura Schaubschlager is a Winona State University graduate with a B.A. in English, which is seldom put to use in her health insurance career.
-She is an avid horror fan (movies, novels, video games- anything that makes her hesitate when she goes to turn off the light at night), and she’s always looking for writing opportunities, although her current portfolio is made up of partially-completed short stories and an occasionally-updated blog: schaublahblah.wordpress.com
+Laura Schaubschlager is a Winona State University graduate with a B.A. in English and Spanish and is currently working on her M.A. in strategic communication.
+She is an avid horror fan (movies, novels, video games—anything that makes her hesitate when she goes to turn off the light at night).
+She has a horror Instagram account that you can follow at @laurahhcamille.

 1. What do you love most about movies?